 Later, when the pain from an injury doesn’t go away or becomes worse, we get a call.
 Now, the insurance claims representative may think we’re trying to create injuries that don’t exist and refuse to make a reasonable settlement offer.
 This can force us to start a lawsuit that can add years to your case.

 So this doesn’t happen to you, it’s important to understand why you might not be aware of all your injuries after an accident.

-Why You May Not Know About Your Injuries After an Accident
+Why You May Not Know About Your Injury After an Accident

 Some injuries are not immediately obvious because the pain from one injury distracts from other injuries.

 For instance, the pain from a broken rib can mask the pain from a knee injury with a torn ligament.
 Months later when the rib pain subsides, the pain from the torn ligament becomes a problem.
 Months after that, your doctor says you need surgery for the torn ligament.